 d) Kindergarten programs should emphasize oral language and writing as well as the beginning steps in reading.
 Reading builds on oral language facility, concepts about the functions of printed language and a desire to communicate through writing, as well as specific knowledge about letters and words.

-Reading aloud to young children not only promotes emergent literacy and language development, but it also strengthens the relationship between child and parent.
+Parents who take time to read aloud to their children not only promote emergent literacy and language development but also strengthen parent-child relationships.
 Jim Trelease, the author of The Read-Aloud Handbook, asserts that;

 We read aloud to children for the same reasons we talk with them: to reassure; entertain; bond; inform; arouse curiosity; and inspire.
 But reading aloud goes further than conversation when it: a) Conditions the child to associate reading with pleasure, b) Creates background knowledge, c) Builds “book” vocabulary, and d) Provides a reading role model.